 Digital Transformation: Are chemical enterprises ready?

-Based on the results of the Deloitte Global 2016 Global Digital Chemistry Survey and industry observations, Deloitte team has identifies five enablers to augment digital initiatives that can help chemical enterprises in augmenting their digital strategies.
+The following recommendations, derived from the results of the Deloitte Global 2016 Global Digital Chemistry Survey and industry observations, can help chemical enterprises in augmenting their digital strategies:

 - Build a robust transformation process, starting with a clear digital enterprise strategy